erluko/flowgridviz/README.md

 Interactive Packet Capture Visualization
 ========================================

-This is an early version of a packet capture or net flow explorer[1].
-It maps the source ports and destination ports of tcp and udp traffic in a into a 53x53 grid.
-Each grid point represents the intersection of src and dest port or IP.
+This is web-based packet capture or net flow explorer[1].
+It maps the sources and destinations of tcp and udp traffic onto a 53x53 grid.
+Sources and destinations are either port numbers or IP addresses.
+Each grid point represents the intersection of source and destination.
 The darkness of each point is based on the number of such pairs present in the input data.

-The hashing function used to make the initial reduction down to the coordinate space is intentionally reversible so that the list of actually observed ports or IPs for a point can be calculated after the fact without having to store a complete bidirectional mapping in RAM on the client.
+The hashing function used to make the initial reduction down to the coordinate space is intentionally reversible so that the list of actually observed ports or IPs for a point can be calculated after the fact without having to store a complete bidirectional mapping.

 When examining the totality of the traffic, the system applies its awareness of special ports that are part of the same protocol (e.g. 20